jonasbergqvist/saas-cms-visual-builder-workshop/README-x10-Create-element-component.md

 Save the file

+## 10.7 Update 'ExperienceComponent.tsx'
-## 10.7 Update 'ExperienceComponent.tsx' to reference fragment
+Update 'ExperienceComponent.tsx' to reference fragment

 Upen 'ExperienceComponent.tsx' and do the same change of the query that you did in 'Update GraphQL query in SaaS CMS or in browser'

       export const ExperienceQuery = graphql(/* GraphQL */ `